brycewray/hugo-site/content/posts/2022/04/let-all-your-devices-see-your-site.md

 Just entering `./start.sh` into my terminal app is far easier than always keeping a tab open to the appropriate `hugo server` documentation, much less re-entering all that jazz every time I run `hugo server`.

-Of course, with projects that use scripts in `package.json`, it might be as simple as remembering to use `npm run start` or `npm run dev`, assuming you've edited your `start` or `dev` scripting to include the specifications we've discussed in this post. **Still**: if you jump back and forth among projects and they **don't** all use `package.json`, you can always make the most of your muscle memory by putting a `start` shell script on each project---even if, in the case of a `package.json`-using project, the script's only content is `npm run start`.[^terminalRemember]
+Of course, with projects that use scripts in `package.json`, it might be as simple as remembering to use `npm run start` or `npm run dev`, assuming you've edited your `start` or `dev` scripting to include the specifications we've discussed in this post. **Still**: if you jump back and forth among projects and they **don't** all use `package.json`, you can always make the most of your muscle memory by putting a `start` shell script on each project --- even if, in the case of a `package.json`-using project, the script's only content is `npm run start`.[^terminalRemember]

 [^terminalRemember]: Plus, your terminal app should remember it for you, anyway.
 While, sure, that also could re-run one of the longish commands I mentioned, I still encourage using shell scripts just so you won't have to keep cycling through so many different sets of commands in your terminal app's memory.